Employment-related child protection

 For purposes of the ACT Reportable Conduct Scheme, a child is a person aged under 18 years old.

-Reportable conduct covers a broader range of conduct compared to the types of child abuse which must be reported to Children and Youth Protective Services (CYPS).
+Reportable conduct covers a broader range of conduct compared to the types of child abuse which must be reported to Child and Youth Protection Services (CYPS).
 This means employers may become aware of an allegation or conviction that is reportable to the Ombudsman but is not conduct which must be mandatorily reported to CYPS.

 For example, if an employee crosses professional boundaries by giving a child excessive gifts or texting them on their personal mobile, this may under certain circumstances, amount to reportable conduct.
 It would not, however, necessarily be reported to CYPS.